 A third benefit is that a CMA can include the after-repair value (ARV).
 You may have a pretty good idea of what your house is currently worth, but it may also need some repairs you aren’t aware of or haven’t taken into consideration.
 But you can bet appraisers and buyers will be aware of these needed repairs and so will be willing to offer less than your estimated value.
 The ARV part of the CMA will, however, prepare you for such a scenario.

 There are online resources to allow you to do a CMA yourself.
-But for a transaction as big as a house sale, determining your property value in Los Angeles is something you probably shouldn’t do entirely on your own.
+But for a transaction as big as a house sale, determining your property value in Riverside is something you probably shouldn’t do entirely on your own.
 To avoid the many pitfalls and perils, you should consider enlisting the aid of a real estate professional such as an agent.